What is screen fatigue?

 Screen fatigue is the name given to a cluster of symptoms that arise from looking at a digital screen for prolonged periods of time.

 The symptoms can be felt as eye strain, dry eyes, headaches, overall tiredness with reduced productivity, blurred vision, a sore stiff neck and struggling to see.

 There are several names that it comes under, depending upon where you are in the world, and these are:

-Working with display screens means staring at the close up, looking at sharp contrasts of colour, navigating vertical and horizontal lines and these together impact our vision.
-Add the glare of the screen and eyes, like most organs, if you work them too hard, they become tired.
+Working with display screens means staring at the close-up.
+It means looking at sharp contrasts of colour, navigating vertical and horizontal lines, and these together impact our vision.

-Too much of this and we become short-sighted.
+Too much of the close-up, and we become short-sighted.

-Research is showing us that screen fatigue is not a temporary effect of working with a screen for more than an hour a day, it’s showing that it causes real, long term harm.
+Research is showing us that screen fatigue is not a temporary effect of working with a screen for more than an hour a day.
+It’s not a collection of symptoms that will disappear.
+It’s showing that screen fatigue causes real, long term harm.

 Screen Fatigue is impacting business to the tune of £36 billion a year, and if we are not careful, it’s going to impact the lives of future generations.